scholarslab/scholarslab.github.io/docs/authoring-and-editing.md

 ## Tutorial difficulty level

 This tutorial is appropriate for folks interested in understanding how the Scholars' Lab website works.
-You'll learn some new terms and get familiar with the GitHub.com interface; this will not involve using the command line nor understanding git beyond the ideas of branching (making a copy of a set of code, so that you can play around with it without impacting other folks' use of that code) and merging (once you've made changes you're happy with, adding those back to the main set of code so that others can see/use your work).
+You'll learn some new terms and get familiar with the GitHub.com interface; you will *not* need to use the command line nor understand git, beyond two basic ideas we'll explain thoroughly:

+- branching (making a copy of a set of code, so that you can play around with it without impacting other folks' use of that code)
+- merging (once you've made changes you're happy with, adding those back to the main set of code so that others can see/use your work)

-If this workflow doesn't work for you, there are two simpler options:
+If the workflow in this lesson doesn't work for your needs, there are two simpler options for authoring blog posts on SLab.org:

-1. Simply email the text (preferably as either a GoogleDoc or Microsoft Word file, though let us know if you prefer writing in a different format) to TBD, and they'll post your content for you.
+1. Email the text (preferably as either a GoogleDoc or Microsoft Word file, though let us know if you prefer writing in a different format) to TBD, and they'll post your content for you.
 2. Visit the ["SLab.org posts & pages" GDrive folder](https://drive.google.com/drive/u/0/folders/1oVLf4TqqsxAbTuWc7J3XTJ8EqFxDiPOG) folder.
 You can make a copy of the [page template](https://docs.google.com/document/d/10OeLQUflD5txvjPQXFPHRgCpzfvu9_c9LC7R6nfXLl4/edit?usp=sharing) or [post template](https://docs.google.com/document/d/1OWBTybWrpZuesu8BQVQTbpXMkIC5p-nyAW26DV7r_A4/edit?usp=sharing) by going to the upper-left menu and clicking **File** > **Make a copy...** Let TBD know when you're finished, and they'll post your content for you.

 Already comfortable with the command line and git?
-You may prefer to switch to [this tutorial](/docs/git-authoring-and-editing) for doing your authoring/editing of the site locally; this tutorial instead allows you to do everything from the GitHub.com interface.)
+You may prefer to switch to [this tutorial](/docs/git-authoring-and-editing) for doing your authoring/editing of the site locally; this tutorial instead allows you to do everything from the GitHub.com interface.

 ## Let's get started!